IntersectMBO/plutus/plutus-metatheory/src/FFIExperiment.lagda.md

 ...                         | just ts = just (t ∷ ts)

 postulate
-  putStrLn : String → IO ⊤
+  -- we will probably want hPutStrLn instead, to write to a file -- handle putStrLn : String → IO ⊤

 {-# FOREIGN GHC import qualified Data.Text.IO as TextIO #-}